Smoke And Mirrors Running Out — Depression to Follow

 There is no means of avoiding the final collapse of a boom brought about by credit (debt) expansion.
 The alternative is only whether the crisis should come sooner as the result of a voluntary abandonment of further credit (debt) expansion, or later as a final and total catastrophe of the currency system involved.

-In the event of the total catastrophe, savings and fixed income become worthless.
+In the event of the total catastrophe, savings and fixed income scared-to-death-300x225become worthless.
 The middle class of a country is wiped out in terms of wealth.
 Poverty abounds except at the top where those with large wealth and insider information are able to protect themselves and enhance their real wealth.
 Inflation does not destroy wealth; it merely redistributes it.

 How Does It End?